FNakano/MyLVGLWatch/docs/source/index.rst

      - Exercitar
      - Descansar
      - Grupo
-   * - Rodar (play button)
+   * - Ride a vehicle (to a known place)
-     - Esperar (pause button)
+     - Wait for somthing or someone (for a vehicle, for a meeting,...)
-     - Caminhar
+     - Walk to a target place (office, home, shopping area)
-     - Oficina
+     - Office hours (work!)
-     - Comer
+     - Eat (usual meal: breakfast, lunch, dinner)
-     - Casa
+     - Home chores (do the dishes, cook, clean,...)
-     - Passear
+     - Go for a stroll, wander (without definite place to go)
-     - Comprar
+     - Shop (go shopping something known in advance.
+Walk the shopping area is included.)
-     - Exercitar
+     - Exercise (some activity intended to physical training)
-     - Descansar
+     - Rest (sleep, relax, selfcare)
-     - Grupo
+     - Group (attend a meeting, conference, class, ...)

 How to get one